HarshiniAvuthu/Feed-Reader-Testing/README.md

 - validates proper functioning of the hamburger menu toggle.
 - tests that there is at least one entry in feed.
 - tests that new content is loaded by loadFeed().

+To view the feedreader testing site on github pages go to https://github.com/HarshiniAvuthu/Feed-Reader-Testing.git